 It’s a strange sensation, to be up at midnight with the sun still bright in the sky, it feels magical and quite surreal.
 The best way to experience it is to sleep during the day and stay up all night, even more so if you are a photographer.

-This lone house in Aranarstapi sits on the edge of town between the mountains and the ocean.
+This lone house in Arnarstapi sits on the edge of town between the mountains and the ocean.
 Can you think of a more tranquil or beautiful place to live?
+This secluded little town can be discovered on Hidden Iceland’s scheduled Snaefellsnes day tour or extended into an overnight private trip, year round.

 Kirkjufell is a famous and unique mountain, this classic shot of it taken from behind Kirkjufellsfoss waterfall.
 You may recognise it from Game of Thrones seasons 6 and 7 where it was used as Arrowhead Mountain north of the wall.

-This is one of Icelands most iconic waterfalls and a personal favourite – Skógafoss.
+Below is one of Iceland’s most iconic waterfalls and a personal favourite – Skógafoss.
 It stands at over 60 metres and is an impressive sight to witness.
-The best thing about this falls for me is you can almost walk straight up to the base of it.
+The best thing about this waterfall for me is you can almost walk straight up to the base of it.
 Be prepared to get very wet though!
+If you are with the Hidden Iceland team you can see this and other waterfalls along the way on their South Coast: Fire and Ice tour.

 The shot below was taken very shortly after the ones above.
 The mist was making the sunlight almost tangible and creating an incredibly beautiful scene.
 It doesn’t take long for weather to change there however and moment later it turned to thick fog.
 In my opinion though, Iceland is impressive to photograph in any weather.